 What Are Laminated Timber Structures?

-Laminated Timber Structures are becoming an increasingly popular method of construction nowadays in comparison to the traditional 'Brick & Block' techniques of old.
-These structures are made using a variety of timber components which can substitute out the painstaking processes of installing & working with products such as steel rafters, concrete floors and brick walls.
-Buildings can be put together in a fraction of the time using items such as Timber Frames, Roof & Wall Cassettes, Insulated Panels, Glulam Beams, CLT Members etc. Not only are they a more economically viable solution in terms of reduced on-site times & installation fees but they also create a wonderful aesthetic end product with no need for cladding as well as being a sustainable method of construction.
+Buildings can be put together in a fraction of the time using prefabs such as Timber Frames, Roof & Wall Cassettes, Insulated Panels, Glulam Beams, CLT Members etc. Not only are they a more economically viable solution in relation to reduced on-site times & installation fees but they also create a wonderful aesthetic end product with no need for cladding as well as being a sustainable method of construction.

 Where Do We Fit In?

-Constructional Timber (Manufacturers) are vastly experienced in working on these types of projects.
+Constructional Timber (Manufacturers) are vastly experienced in working on Glulam Structures.
 We have been trading since 1979 and in that time we have grown to become a leading force when it comes to engineered timber solutions.
 We can provide a full service in terms of the design, manufacture, supply & fit of a number of engineered timber elements including but not limited to: